f4exb/sdrangel/Readme.md

 `-DLIBAIRSPYHF_LIBRARIES=/opt/install/libairspyhf/lib/libairspyhf.so -DLIBAIRSPYHF_INCLUDE_DIR=/opt/install/libairspyhf/include`

+It is recommended to add `-DRX_SAMPLE_24BIT` on the cmake command line to activate the Rx 24 bit DSP build and take advantage of improved dynamic range when using decimation.

 <h2>BladeRF</h2>

 [BladeRF](https://www.nuand.com/) is supported through the libbladerf library that should be installed in your system for proper build of the software and operation support.
 Add `libbladerf-dev` to the list of dependencies to install.